glag2/raspi-car/README.md

 we need to create a .sh file, in my case is thisone: /home/gabri/Desktop/Autostart/autostart_manager.sh

-now we have to create a custom .desktop file in here: /etc/xdg/autostart/ this is the file that is going to be executed from the next reboot onwards.
+Now we have to create a custom .desktop file in here: /etc/xdg/autostart/ This is the file that is going to be executed from the next reboot onwards.

 edit the file `sudo nano /etc/xdg/autostart/autostart_custom.desktop` with: